Rent and charges review

 Much of the money we receive is spent on housing management costs and improving repairs and other key services.

 We know it’s been a challenging few years and that people are facing a range of financial pressures, including an increase in energy and food costs as well as household bills.
-As always, our priority is to support customers to sustain their tenancies as we want to help prevent rent arrears as much as you do.
+As always, our priority is to support customers to sustain their tenancies and licenses as we want to help prevent rent arrears as much as you do.

 Other questions you might have